feather-rs/feather/docs/src/feather/getting-started.md

 ## Commands
 ### Init
-To create a server in an exisiting directory
+To create a server in an existing directory
 ```sh
 feather init [path]
 ```